 Time is leverage.
 But don't sell yours.

 The Four Levels of Business Leverage and why most designers get stuck at Level 1 and how to climb to Level 4.
-Also announcing something new!

 Let’s be clear, if you run an independent creative business, you are always at one of four different levels of leverage.
 Most creatives are trapped selling their hours instead of building assets (and real leverage).
 Today, I’ll show you the 4-level framework that changed how I think about business and how I started to scale my businesses this year.